 J. Wesley Boyd, former director of the PHP in Massachusetts, published a thought provoking article in the AMA's Journal of Ethics Volume 17, Number 10: 885-1005 on October 1, 2015.
 Entitled "Deciding whether to Refer a Colleague to a PHP", this quite balanced article gave some very useful information about the ethics to be considered by anyone when making such a critically important decision.
 The article is open source, and can be found here.

-The North Carolina audit was quite extensive, well researched and referenced, and revealed the great potential for conflict of interest inherent in the system as it functions.
+The North Carolina audit was quite extensive, well researched and referenced, and revealed the great potential for conflict of interest inherent in the system as it currently functions.
 The state auditor, Beth Wood, is well known to "pull no punches".
 And an auditor is beholden to no one.
-The NC Medical Society lobbied to change the state statutes in response to some of the audit's most notable revelations (such as the claim that PHP physician evaluations constitute "peer review" and thus are not subject to scrutiny by the individual physicians being "peer reviewed" by the PHP---whose medical director, a counselor, is NOT a peer of physicians and thereby has no right to perform peer review of any physician.
+The NC Medical Society lobbied to change the state statutes in response to some of the audit's most notable revelations, such as the claim that PHP physician evaluations constitute "peer review" and thus are not subject to scrutiny by the individual physicians being "peer reviewed" by the PHP.
+The medical director, a psychologist counselor, is decidedly NOT a peer of physicians and thereby has no right to perform peer review of any physician.
 The audit had suggested that state laws should be expeditiously revised so as to provide more meaningful oversight of the PHP by the Medical Board.

 Boyd also created several audio seminars on QuantiaMD addressing this topic, which have evoked numerous comments that are well worth reading.
 To participate, you must join www.QuantiaMD, which is a free source of useful information and learning, viewed by about 25,000 physicians.
 His articles on Ethical Issues involving PHPs and Ethical Considerations regarding reporting a Colleague to a PHP are detailed on his website.
 These and most of the responses of his readers are chilling.

 Some of the potential conflicts of interest inherent in recent PHP policies are also detailed in a presentation by Susan T. Haney MD which was given at the Organization of State Medical Association Presidents at the AMA in 2011.
 Not much has changed in the interim.

-When a physician entering into a PHP is required (as all will be) to submit to drug abuse testing, a physician should insist on witnessed, split samples, and pay to have them analyzed in a different forensic lab, insisting on maintenance of chain of custody.
-This will require a bit of forethought, and an attorney experienced in employment and discrimination law can help to locate the required labs and procedures.
+When a physician entering into a PHP is required (as all will be) to submit to drug abuse testing, a physician should insist on witnessed, split samples, and pay to have them simultaneously analyzed in a different forensic lab, insisting on maintenance of chain of custody.
+This will require a bit of forethought, and representation by an attorney experienced in employment and discrimination law who can help to locate the required labs and procedures.

 The AMA Council on Science and Public Health published a report on Physician Health Programs in 2010.
 The AMA BOT is again considering the equitable treatment of physicians with alleged mental or physical health issues by MLBs.

 AMA and the Federation of State Medical Boards have also revised model legislation regarding PHPs in the past several years.
 Unfortunately, even 2020 documents do not reveal an awareness of the requirements of the ADA, over three decades since its passage.

-The American College of Emergency Physicians (ACEP) has created Model PHP Legislation
+The American College of Emergency Physicians (ACEP) has created Model

 Medical Licensure Boards